PeerMeHQ/know/basics/fellowships.md

 - NFT [existing] - Use an existing [NFT](https://docs.elrond.com/developers/nft-tokens/) collection for voting
 - MultiSig - Continue without a token and vote based on [roles & permissions](/basics/permissions.md)

+To ensure your DAO operates at the [highest level of security standards](/basics/security.md#transferring-token-management-rights), we require publicly visible DAOs to transfer token management rights to their Fellowship smart contracts.

 ## Set an Avatar

 Similar to [SUPERIDs](/basics/superids.md), Fellowships can have an NFT Avatar too.
 In fact, they even use the same smart contract.
-In order to set or update a Fellowship's Avatar, create a proposal with a **Contract Call** action and select the **SUPERID** smart contract from the dropdown list:
+In order to set or update a Fellowship's Avatar, create a proposal with a [Contract Call](/basics/actions.md#call-contract) action and select the **SUPERID** smart contract from the dropdown list:

 ![set avatar demo](/images/set-avatar-demo.png)